squid-cache/squid-cache.github.io/Features/SourceLayout.rst

 || Should we form a generic mini-cache object type to combine the shared portions of fqdncache, ipcache, idns queue, netdb, ident-cache, maybe others not yet found? || Probably, that will be a separate feature event though. ||
 || What to do with all the mixed test* and stub_* files during this restructure? || AYJ: I'm sticking them in the same folder as the code, and prefixing with test* and stub* as needed. ||

+== Dependency Issues: ==

+ * Cache manager '''storeAppendPrintf''' - just about every component uses this old function to dump it's stats to the cache manager output.
+It depends on !StoreEntry which pulls in the entire store component tree.
+We need to make it use something something smaller.
+  * An earlier attempt was made to use !StoreEntryStream, but that still pulls in StoreEntry.
+  * !MemBuf is looking like a good all-purpose buffer we can have the components dump their text into.
+Which is then dumped into a !StoreEntry by the cache manager

+ * '''debugs()''' macro handling still has a small circular dependency with libsquid/libbase files and file IO.

 === Other: ===
 '''Explicit initialization vs self-initialization'''
 {{{